sumku404/LearnHowToUseGit/readme.txt

 Hi there!
 ==============this is dev branch=============
-I will do something on thiss branch.
+I will do something on thiss branch. the master branch is here,